 This valuable offering will be an educational experience designed to help families of campers update themselves with the latest information in diabetes care.
 A short Q&A will also be apart of the program.

-TLC is proud to host a number of partner camps who operate high-quality programs at TLC.
-Applications to these programs are seperate from TLC's programs and must be made directly, through the respective organization.
+TLC is proud to have been host to a number of partner camps who operated high-quality programs at TLC in the recent past.
+Applications to these programs are seperate from TLC's programs and must be made directly, through the respective organization when applicable.
 Please see their websites for more information.

 The mission of Texas Burn Survivor Society (TBSS) is to provide care, comfort, and essential services to the critically burned and their families.
 TBSS has created successful programs of patient support which have assisted thousands of burn and thermal injury survivors to achieve a successful return to normal and productive lives.

 The application process at TLC involves the submittal of an indepth application that will include the submittal of: 1) Contact Information 2)Physical and Doctor's Permission 3) Lion Sponsor 4) Dietary Requirements 5) Insurance information and 6) Legal Waiver & Permission to Treat.

 If you are new to TLC and have never opened an account, please begin the process by clicking the button below to open an account.

 If you are a returning camper and have opened an account in the past, please click the button below to login to your account: